-- 9. Connect the USB-200 interface module to the PC or MAC.
-You can use the BLT-202 as an interface module by wire connection or wirelessly. - 10.
-Check that the temperature sensor is connected to the interface module.
+- 10. Connect the USB-200 module 1 to the PC. - 11.
+Check that the temperature sensor is connected to the USB-200 module.

 Note:

 The following application functions are explained in short.
 It is recommended to practice the NeuLog application functions (as described in the user manual) beforehand.